aehrc/redcap_simple_ontology_provider/README.md

  * `Ontology Category` - This is the internal name for the ontology, and should be unique for the ontology.
  * `Ontology Name` - This is the name that will be presented when choosing the ontology in the online designer.
+ * `Search Type` - This drop down is used to select the search algorithm to use.
+The choices are:
+    * `Word Based` - This is the search mechanism introduced in version 0.3, each word is search separately.
+    * `Full Match` - The full text is searched with no special behaviour for words.
  * `Return 'No Results Found'` - This check box is used to indicate that a special value should be returned if no values are returned by a search.
 The purpose of this is to allow the option to be selected and then have an additional field get activated via branching logic to receive additional data.
 It can also be used to fall  back to some default value.
  * `No Results Label` - The display value for the special value returned if the `return no results found` option is enabled.
  * `No Results Code` - The value for the special value returned if the `return no results found` option is enabled.
+ * `'No Results Found' result count` - An integer value indicating the search result count under which the special no result found value will be included in the results.
+For example a value of 5, would mean if the search found 5 or fewer matches than the no result value also appear in the search results.
+The search will only return a maximum of 20 results even if there are more matches, this setting cannot exceed 19.
  * `Values Type` - This is used to indicate how the values will be provided.
 The options are:
     * `list` - A list of values, seperated by a new line.
 The value and display will be the same value.
-    * `bar` - A list of value|display using a '|' as the seperator.
+    * `bar` - A list of value|display using a '|' as the separator.
 Entries are separated with a new line.
     * `json` - A json array of objects with a code and display.
 The json can contain other fields, only code and display will be used.
 Example json:
 ```
 [